JPLEAL79/CucumberGradle/README.md

-Este es un repositorio de Automation, usando Intellij Idea, Selenium, Cucumber y Gradle .Usando los patrones Page Objetc
+This is an Automation repository, using Intellij Idea, Selenium, Cucumber and Gradle .Using Page Objetc patterns